 Disclaimer: As an Amazon Associate I earn from qualifying purchases on my website.
 If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 Frying In A Dutch Oven

 Frying in a cast-iron Dutch oven is more common than people probably realize – and often more effective than frying in a regular pot or pan.
-Much of that has to do with the incredible range of cast-iron Dutch ovens available, along with its amazing thermal qualities.
+Much of that has to do with the incredible range of cast-iron Dutch ovens available, along with their amazing thermal qualities.

 French fries are a glaring example of foods that do not do so well when produced in a regular pot or pan.
-However, the results produced when using cast-iron are usually rather exceptional and those are achieved with far less detailed instruction too.
+However, the results produced when using cast iron are usually rather exceptional and those are achieved with far less detailed instruction too.